Sum formulas for Schur multiple zeta values: Diagrams with one corner

 \section{Diagrams with one corner}

 {\mathfrak{H}} In this section, we consider general shapes with one corner.
 Recall that in Section \ref{sec:weightedsum} we defined for an index $\bk=(k_1,\dots,k_d)$ and $l\geq 0$

-We will show (Theorem \ref{thm:onecornerwithphi}) that any $S_{w}(\lambda/\mu)$ with $\lambda/\mu$ having one corner, can be expressed explicitly in terms of $Q_{w-|\lambda/\mu|}$.
+We will show in Theorem \ref{thm:onecornerwithphi} that our target $S_{w}(\lambda/\mu)$ defined in \eqref{eq:sk} with $\lambda/\mu$ having one corner can be expressed explicitly in terms of $Q_{w-|\lambda/\mu|}$.
 This will follow from a purely combinatorial argument and we will see that this statement is already true for truncated Schur MZVs.
 For an integer $M\geq 1$ and an arbitrary, not necessarily admissible, Young tableau $\bk$, these are defined by

 In particular, for an integer $M\geq 1$ and an index $\bk = (k_1,\dots,k_d)$ with $k_1,\dots,k_d\geq 1$ the truncated MZVs are given by

 To give the precise statement of above mentioned theorem, we will need to introduce some algebraic setup following \cite{Hoffman97}.
 Denote by $\HH^1=\Q\langle z_k \mid k\geq 1\rangle$ the non-commutative polynomial ring in the variables $z_k$ for $k\geq1$.
 A monic monomial in $\HH^1$ is called a word and the empty word will be denoted by ${\bf 1}$.
 For $k\geq 1$ and $n\in \Z$, we define